-18. If you decide that you are not finished after entering in your account number click on This will put your requisition into a (WIP) Working in Progress; it will not go to approval.
-This
+- 18. If you decide that you are not finished after entering in your account number click on Einish Later.
+This will put your requisition into a (WIP) Working in Progress; it will not go to approval.

-- This will put your requisition into a (WIP) Working in Progress; it will not go to approval.
 This allows for you to come back later and add items, or to edit your account number. - 19.
 To print out your requisition the "Print" button in the top right hand corner - 20.
 Click on View Report.